 The Trunk – A thick trunk is a very desirable trait in a bonsai tree, however, it isn’t a 5 minute job to achieve this.
 It takes a huge amount of time and patience to actually achieve this, hence why bonsai trees with a thick trunk tend to be worth more than ones with a thin trunk, like you could buy online for cheap.

 A thick trunk is relatively hard to achieve as the growth of the bonsai tree is being stunted in a small pot, constricting the roots.
 There are various ways in which to obtain a thick trunk on a bonsai, however, most of the methods will leave sort of scarring or effect on the tree.
+If you’re curious about the techniques used to increase trunk thickness, I have produced a pretty thorough article here you might be interested in.

 If you are looking to get into the business of growing bonsai trees for a profit, I would just advise against it due to the amount of time required to make any money.
 You also have to bear in mind that just because a Bonsai tree is old doesn’t actually mean it is worth a whole lot of money depending on the condition of the tree, the species and the other aspects that dictate price, that we spoke about.